orkes-io/docs/docs/developer-guides/using-llms-in-your-orkes-conductor-workflows.md

 ## Using AI Prompts in LLM Tasks in Orkes Conductor

 The AI Prompts and models integrated earlier are now ready to be used in your workflows in Orkes Conductor.
-To do that, you need to add a system task [LLM Text Complete](/content/reference-docs/ai-tasks/llm-search-index) while creating workflows in Orkes Conductor.
+To do that, you need to add a system task like [LLM Text Complete](/content/reference-docs/ai-tasks/llm-search-index) while creating workflows in Orkes Conductor.

 ### Creating Workflow with LLM Text Complete Task

 If you are creating the workflow via the UI method,

 1. Navigate to **Definitions > Workflow** from the left menu on your Orkes Conductor cluster.
-2. Click **Define Workflow** from the top-right corner.
+2. Click **+Define Workflow** from the top-right corner.
 3. Click **Start** on the diagram and add the **LLM Text Complete** task.
-4. Choose the required LLM provider and model.
+4. Choose the required LLM Provider and Model.
 5. Choose the created AI prompt under the **Prompt Template** field as shown below:

 <p align="center"><img src="/content/img/workflow-with-llm-text-complete-task.png" alt="Workflow with LLM Text Complete task" width="100%" height="auto"></img></p>